 Ingredients

-- 4 small/med very overripe bananas or 3 larger ones, mashed well
+- 4 medium overripe bananas or 3 larger ones, mashed well

-- 1/4 cup coconut oil melted and cooled to almost room temp
+- 1/4 cup refined coconut oil melted and cooled to almost room temperature

 - 1 3/4 cups blanched almond flour

-- 1/2 tsp baking powder or make your own paleo baking powder*
+- 1 teaspoon baking powder you can make your own paleo baking powder*

 Instructions